Tommyshub/flask-movie-project/readme.md

 <br/>

-- I want to be able to search for movies I am intrested in.
+- I want to be able to search for movies I am interested in.

-- I want to be able to review movies I am intrested in.
+- I want to be able to review movies I am interested in.

 - I want to have a profile page where I can see my own reviews.